LifeLock vs. Experian: Which Is Best for You? (2023 Update)

 IdentityWorks offers a free basic plan for monitoring your Experian credit file, as well as Premium plans for both individuals and families (two adults and up to 10 children).

-Here are IdentityWorks’ pricing and plans as of February 2023:
+Here are IdentityWorks’ pricing and plans as of December 2023:

-• IdentityWorks Basic (Experian credit monitoring only): free
+• IdentityWorks Basic (Experian credit monitoring only): Free

-• IdentityWorks Premium (individual): $24.99 per month
+• IdentityWorks Premium (individual): $24.99/month

-• IdentityWorks Premium (family): $34.99 per month
+• IdentityWorks Premium (family): $34.99/month

 The bottom line: Experian offers solid credit monitoring services and near real-time alerts, but lacks in proactive protection against identity theft.
 Plus, its plans start at a much higher price yet do not offer the same level of protection as LifeLock or Aura.